mikejaffe/brownie/README.markdown

 ## TODO

+* Spruce up Shipping class so population of xml fields is cleaner
-Add addresss validation
+* Add addresss validation
-Run rspec tests on shipping confirmation and shipping acceptance.
+* Run rspec tests on shipping confirmation and shipping acceptance.
-Add more local validations and error checking
+* Add more local validations and error checking

 ## Contributing to brownie